btbd/mmultiplayer/README.md

 In addition, be sure the compiler configuration is set to `Release` instead of `Debug` for faster optimization, and be sure that the compiler configuration is set to `x86` because Mirror's Edge is a 32-bit application.

 For the DLL, you will need to include the DirectX 9 Library.
-You can download the SDK from here: https://www.microsoft.com/en-us/download/confirmation.aspx?id=6812
+You can download the SDK from <a href="https://www.microsoft.com/en-us/download/confirmation.aspx?id=6812">here</a>.

 Once downloaded and installed, open the DLL project in Visual Studio and go to `Project -> Project Properties -> Configuration Properties -> VC++ Directories` and add the SDK include and library directories accordingly.